Unlocking the power of case swarming with Slack and Salesforce

 Second, you have a loss of context.
 Even if you have the best CRM in the world and the best agent and the best case notes, something will be lost in the translation when you pass that case from the first agent to the next agent.
 The customer undoubtedly will have to repeat something, or some context will be lost.

 A tierless model tries to address each of those problems.
-You retain ownership with that original case owner and then bring to bear the breadth of expertise – not only across your support organisation, but across your company for edge cases – to help customers resolve issues.
-That’s going to reduce the time and the handovers, which reduces the effort for the customer.
+You retain ownership with that original case owner and then bring to bear the breadth of expertise—not only across your support organization, but across your company for edge cases—to help customers resolve issues.
+That’s going to reduce the time and the handoffs, which reduces the effort for the customer.

 It does sound like swarming can speed up resolution time and reduce friction for customers.
 But how about agents?
 How do you see the swarming model really benefiting the agent experience?